Jerry Voorhis: Political career

+In the late 1920s and early 1930s, Voorhis was registered to vote as a Socialist.
+When he ran for a seat in the California State Assembly in 1934, he changed his party registration from Socialist and ran as a Democrat.
+Voorhis received the backing of the crusading socialist writer Upton Sinclair, who was the Democratic gubernatorial candidate, but was defeated by popular incumbent Herbert Evans.

 Congressional service

-Voorhis was a candidate for the California State Assembly in 1934, changing his registration from Socialist to Democrat, but was defeated by popular incumbent Herbert Evans despite receiving the backing of writer and Democratic gubernatorial candidate Upton Sinclair.
-Two years later, he challenged incumbent John Hoeppel for the 12th district Democratic nomination.
-Hoeppel was weakened by a recent conviction for attempting to sell a nomination to West Point and Voorhis won the Democratic nomination, with Hoeppel finishing in third place.
+Two years later, in 1936, Voorhis challenged incumbent John Hoeppel for the Democratic nomination in the 12th Congressional district.
+Hoeppel had been weakened by a recent conviction for attempting to sell a nomination to West Point, and Voorhis won the Democratic primary, with Hoeppel finishing in third place.
 Running as a "Progressive Roosevelt-Democrat", Voorhis easily defeated Republican nominee Frederick F. Houser in the general election.

 Voorhis was reelected to Congress four times and had one of Congress's most liberal voting records.
 He supported New Deal initiatives, including Franklin Roosevelt's controversial court packing plan.

 In January 1937, Voorhis's first legislative initiative was to propose a dramatic increase in spending for the Works Progress Administration in order to increase employment.
 While this effort was unsuccessful, Congress, faced with an economic downturn the following year, increased WPA spending beyond the level which Voorhis had sought.
 While the 75th Congress had in excess of 300 Democrats, many of them were conservative, and Voorhis emerged as a leader of a progressive caucus of some 50 representatives.

-Voorhis advocated the purchase by the Federal Government of the stock in the Federal Reserve Banks, which was held by the member banks, as a way of financing government expenditures and briefly got President Roosevelt to support the measure until the President's advisers caused Roosevelt to change his mind.
+Voorhis worked legislatively on monetary reforms like the Chicago Plan.
+He believed the federal government should not have to take on debt to create money.
+In 1938, Voorhis proposed legislation end fractional-reserve banking through the Federal Government purchasing the stock in the Federal Reserve Banks from member banks.
+This would finance government expenditures without issuing debt, and briefly got President Roosevelt to support the measure until the President's advisers caused Roosevelt to change his mind.
 Voorhis later allied with future House Banking Committee chairman Wright Patman to force Federal Reserve Banks to pay most of the interest they earned on federal securities to the U.S. Government, rather than to the bank stockholders.